ibm-cloud-docs/vpc/data-portability.md

 ### Exporting customer data for bare metal servers
 {: #data-portability-bare-metal-servers}

 Bare metal servers are positioned as a fully customer-managed service.
-You are responsible to determine your own data export solution.
+You are responsible for determining your own data export solution.

 ### Exporting customer data for custom images
 {: #data-portability-custom-images}